Legal

 4. Authentication and multi-factor

 All authentication is handled by Stytch.
-That means email OTP, SMS OTP, Google OAuth, passkeys, and authenticator-app TOTP are all first-class options from day one.
+Sign in with a passwordless email or SMS one-time code, Google or Apple sign-in, or a passkey (WebAuthn), which provides strong, phishing-resistant protection.
 We verify Stytch session JWTs locally via their JWKS — no per-request API roundtrip, and Stytch never needs to ask us about your session.
-Enable multi-factor from the Settings page; we strongly recommend passkeys or TOTP over SMS for anything sensitive.
+For anything sensitive we strongly recommend setting up a passkey.

 5. Who we share data with (very short list)